-- 4. Recover from emergencies by providing for the rapid and orderly start of rehabilitation; and - 5.
+- 1. Reduce the vulnerability of people and facilities; - 2.
+Prepare for prompt and efficient response and recovery; - 3.
+Respond to emergencies using all systems plans and resources available; - 4.
+Recover from emergencies by providing for the rapid and orderly start of rehabilitation; and - 5.
 Provide an emergency management system embodying all aspects of pre-emergency preparedness and mitigation, as well as post-emergency response and recovery.

-With the knowledge that the most timely and appropriate responses can best occur when a well-documented plan has been implemented and integrated throughout the University, it is my expectation that all members of the University will use this document as a guide and will develop their own detailed plans to effectively organize, coordinate, and direct available resources toward emergency response and recovery.
+With the knowledge that the most timely and appropriate responses can best occur when a well-documented plan has been implemented and integrated throughout the University, it is our expectation that all members of the University will use this document as a guide and will develop their own detailed plans to effectively organize, coordinate, and direct available resources toward emergency response and recovery.
 Personnel and units assigned specific emergency responsibilities must have a working knowledge of functions and actions to be prepared to act in accordance with a plan when emergencies occur.

 The Comprehensive Emergency Management Plan (CEMP) is designed to help university employees respond appropriately when emergency conditions exist.
-Although these situations are unpredictable, this plan allows for an immediate response by university employees, thereby minimizing danger to our campus.
-Penn State's Emergency Management Office is charged with coordinating the emergency planning efforts at all of our Campuses.
+Although these situations are unpredictable, this plan allows for an immediate response by university employees, thereby minimizing danger to our campuses.
+Penn State's Office of Emergency Management is charged with coordinating the emergency planning efforts at all of the University.

-Every member of the Pennsylvania State University community should understand his or her role in emergency situations.
-I urge you to review this plan and support your colleagues to protect our students, faculty, staff, and visitors in the vent of an emergency.
+Every member of the university community should understand their role in emergency situations.
+We urge you to review this plan and support your colleagues to protect our students, faculty, staff, and visitors in the event of an emergency.